Saturday, December 26, 2015

 * * *

-I was poking around on the north side of the mountain most of the morning, not finding much in the way of mushrooms and not feeling much inspiration for photography.
-I drove up the mountain and south along Bolinas Ridge, hooked a right at Rock Spring and pulled out near Sunset Point to take in the view before heading home.
-I'm scanning the scene when I notice something is amiss!
+I was poking around on the north side of the mountain most of the morning, not finding much in the way of mushrooms or anything else to satisfy my photographic spirits, so I drove up the mountain then south along Bolinas Ridge, hooked a right at Rock Spring and pulled out near Sunset Point to take in the view before heading home.
+Looking over the scene, scanning for bobcats, I suddenly notice something is amiss!
 Holy cow!
-I thought, "It's the end of an era!"
-Here's what I saw.
-Can you tell what's different?
+It's the end of an era!

-And to take it back another 20 years, here's the tree in the book Tamalpais, by Bud Fellom and Richard Stortroen, that came out in 1978:
+And to take it back another 20 years, here's the same tree in the book Tamalpais, by Bud Fellom and Richard Stortroen, that came out in 1978:

 * * *